 Team.ReadBasic.All Get the teams that the user belongs to.

 Content Publishing Workflow

 Linked enterprise messaging apps will be treated as another publishing option for targeting content from Appspace channels.
-The new option, Apps, will allow the publisher to select the enterprise messaging app (passport for that app has to be created first) and then will be able to search for the chat(s) they want to publish to.
-Once this is done, any updates made to the Appspace Channel will be reflected in the linked chat(s).
+The new option, Apps, will allow the publisher to select the enterprise messaging app (a passport for that app has to be created first) and then will be able to search for the chat(s) they want to publish to.
+Once this is done, any updates made to the Appspace channel will be reflected in the linked chat(s).

 - Appspace Account Owner permissions to authenticate the enterprise messaging app.

 - Access to the enterprise messaging app account, with the necessary permission to add the Appspace App bot to its chat rooms.